Julian Fellowes: Theatre

-As an actor, Fellowes began his acting career at the Royal Theatre, Northampton.
-He has appeared in several West End productions, including Samuel Taylor's A Touch of Spring, Alan Ayckbourn's Joking Apart and a revival of Noël Coward's Present Laughter.
-He appeared at the National Theatre in The Futurists, written by Dusty Hughes.
-As a writer, he penned the script to the West End musical Mary Poppins, produced by Sir Cameron Mackintosh and Disney, which opened on Broadway in December 2006.
-He wrote the book for the musical School of Rock which opened at The Winter Garden on Broadway in December 2015.
-In May 2016 he was nominated for a Tony.

-Writing credits

 Parliament

-On 13 January 2011, Fellowes was elevated to the peerage, being created Baron Fellowes of West Stafford, of West Stafford in the County of Dorset, and on the same day was introduced in the House of Lords, where he sits on the Conservative Benches.
+On 13 January 2011, Fellowes was elevated to the peerage, being created Baron Fellowes of West Stafford, of West Stafford in the County of Dorset, and on the same day was introduced in the House of Lords, where he sits on the Conservative benches.

-Other interests
+Charity and activism

 Fellowes is involved in volunteer work.
 He is Chairman of the RNIB appeal for Talking Books.
 He is a vice-president of the Weldmar Hospicecare Trust and Patron of a number of charities: the southwest branch of Age UK, Changing Faces, Living Paintings, the Rainbow Trust Children's Charity, Breast Cancer Haven and the Nursing Memorial Appeal.
 He also supports other causes, including charities concerned with the care of those suffering from Alzheimer's disease.
 He recently opened the Dorset office of the southwest adoption charity, Families for Children.
-On May 19, 2022, Julian Fellowes was awarded The Saint Nicholas Society of the City of New York, Washington Irving Medal for Literary Excellence.
+On 19 May 2022, Fellowes was awarded The Saint Nicholas Society of the City of New York, Washington Irving Medal for Literary Excellence.
 Prior Award winners include author Tom Wolfe, Louis Auchincloss, and David McCullough.
-Author Washington Irving founded the Society in 1835.Fellowes sits on the Appeal Council for the National Memorial Arboretum and is a Patron of Moviola, an initiative aimed at facilitating rural cinema screenings in the West Country.
+Author Washington Irving founded the Society in 1835.
+Fellowes sits on the Appeal Council for the National Memorial Arboretum and is a Patron of Moviola, an initiative aimed at facilitating rural cinema screenings in the West Country.
 He also sits on the Arts and Media Honours Committee.

-Family
+Fellowes supported Brexit in the 2016 EU referendum.